 Prizes will be awarded in each of the four classifications:

 - Graduate students from the Feinstein Institute

-- Nurses currently enrolled in student programs and students in clinical rotations in the Health System
+- Nurses currently enrolled in academic degree programs and nursing students in clinical rotations at the Health System

-- Allied Health professionals enrolled in student programs and students in clinical rotations in the Health System
+- Allied Health staff currently enrolled in academic degree programs and Allied Health students students in clinical rotations at the Health System